 The Greek Language and Culture Course II is the second part of the foundation language programme.
-This course is specially designed for foreign students who plan to study at the Cyprus University of Technology and aims familiarising students with relevant communicative material in order to meet the expectations of а Greek-speaking undergraduate curriculum.
+This course is specially designed for foreign students who plan to study at the Cyprus University of Technology and aims at familiarising students with relevant communicative material in order to meet the expectations of a Greek-speaking undergraduate curriculum.
 Students are expected to develop further all basic language skills, become familiar with the stages of academic writing and develop "Limited Operational Proficiency" in Greek language (CEFR, B2).
 The course aims at the development of communicative skills that stem from the field of study of the students and also the introduction of cultural elements from the field of Cypriot reality.
-The course adopts student-centered teaching methods whereas the use of new technologies (Computer Assisted Language Learning) is an integral part of the learning process so that students can fully develop language competence and other skills.
-Upon completion of the course students are expected to fully meet the requirements of B1 partially Level and the requirements of B2 level of the Common European Framework of Reference for Languages.
+The course adopts studentteaching centered methods of new whereas the use technologies (Computer Assisted Language Learning) is an integral part of the learning process so that students can fully develop language competence and other skills.
+Upon completion of the course students are expected to fully meet the requirements of B1 and Level partially the requirements of B2 level of the Common European Framework of Reference for Languages.
 Total duration of the course: 325 hours.